 They should not cross the street willy-nilly.
 Direct routes are more preferable.
 If they do have to cross the street, then they should cross only at corners and pay attention to traffic signals.
 Teach kids not to cross between parked cars or dart in front of a car turning or backing out of the driveway.
 Routes through alleys should be avoided.

-Kids are not the only ones that have to abide by these safety tips today.
+Kids are not the only ones that have to abide by these safety tips this Halloween.
 Adults should exercise an extra dose of caution when driving.
 Drive slowly and carefully in residential areas.
 Be alert and avoid any distractions.
 Also, put on your headlights to warn pedestrians that a moving car is nearby.

 With these safety tips in mind, feel free to go ahead and enjoy your Halloween.
 Eat candy, scare people, have fun with your loved ones and friends, and trick-or-treat safely!
 But never forget that too much of everything is bad especially candy!